kenlee5408/LambdaMF/README.md

 	sh test_experiment.sh

-This version stops only if NDCG@10 == 1.0 using C++ internal double precision, so it is more reliable than using the log file.
+This version (test_experiment.sh) stops only if NDCG@10 == 1.0 using C++ internal double precision, so it is more reliable than using the log file.

 All log file of training, testing, model_norm and convergence will be in MSElog/ , L2log/ , NOlog/ and log/